Classical Greece Santorini Chania tour off the tourist road 17 days

 DAY 15: ATHENS – CITY TOUR – GREEK NIGHTUpon your arrival, you will be met at the port and transferred to the tour terminal for your morning sightseeing tour of Athens including all famous monuments: House of Parliament, Tomb of the Unknown Soldier, Adrian’s Arch, Temple of the Olympian Zeus, the Royal Palace, the Academy, the University and the National Library.
 The tour will end with visiting the Acropolis and the new Acropolis Museum, “State of the art” in museum construction and very rich in content.
 After your city tour, you will be transferred to your hotel.
 Afternoon free to get some rest and be ready for our Greece night.
 Tonight we will take you to a restaurant with Greek popular music (the transportation is included but not the meal and the drinks)

 DAY 16: ATHENS – FULL-DAY CRUISE

 This small cruise will take you to Hydra, Poros and Aegina and bring you back in the evening full of fun and with the taste of the Greek islands.

-Morning transfer to the pier of Piraeus, to embark your cruise ship for your full-day cruise to the islands of Aegina, Poros and Hydra.
-Good opportunity to know a little bit of the Greek Islands and visit a small part of Ancient Greece in the optional tour to the temple of Aphea Athina in Aegina.
+Morning transfer to the pier of Piraeus, to embark on your cruise ship for your full-day cruise to the islands of Aegina, Poros and Hydra.
+Good opportunity to know a little bit about the Greek Islands and visit a small part of Ancient Greece in the optional tour to the temple of Aphea Athina in Aegina.